Spread Betting Shares | Shares Betting

 Whereas if we opened a trade, we don’t own the share and we could have made anything from 1p to £500 per 0.01p price movement.
 At £1 trade going long we would have made the same profit, but would have kept it all as financial spread betting is Tax Free and we don’t pay our Financial Bookmaker.
 Plus, we’re risking far less, not putting thousands of pounds into one share, our position is highly fluid and can easily be closed.
 Finally, we could have geared up our position by adding more to the trade as it went up.
 We could have started at £1 per point then moved to £10 easily and instead of making $550 we would have made $5,500 instead – for the same amount of work.

-Not forgetting to mention that the biggest difference between trading in REAL shares and owning a part of that company and trading in financial spread betting, is that with financial spread betting, we can make a fortune when the price of ANY share, indices and many other financial products go DOWN.
+• Not forgetting to mention that the biggest difference between trading in REAL shares and owning a part of that company and trading in financial spread betting, is that with financial spread betting, we can make money when the price of ANY share, indices and many other financial products go DOWN.
 It does make me think why people really look to make money from shares in the short term.

 My changing currencies may confuse some of you.
 My local currency is the GBP £, but the example I gave was Microsoft who are American and therefore quoted on the S&P500 (Standard & Poor’s – another Index).
 You don’t have to worry too much about trading in differing currencies.
 Everything is worked out for you.
 When you open most Financial Bookmaker accounts, you can decide the currency you wish to have your account shown in and therefore be trading in.
 I personally use GBP £ but it doesn’t matter if you choose the USD $ the AUS $ or whichever currency you feel comfortable trading in.